-Recommended Reading For The Final Dog Days of Summer
+Recommended Reading For The Final Days of Fall

 By Sarah Fisher

-After hot and humid summer weekends spent playing poolside or adventuring at the cottage, you and your pup may be craving the comforts of home.
+After a chilly autumn walk in the park, or an afternoon of brisk urban adventuring, you and your pup may be craving the cozy comforts of home.
 What better way to nest than with a great book?

 We recommend substituting your next planned Netflix marathon with one of these reads, penned with dog lovers in mind.